 What you read on this page is how far the Doctors have come.
-At the end, you are able to watch a video that is truly mind blowing as to what is being worked on.

 Found this while looking for other things found it interesting if nothing else.

 The history of oesophageal atresia and tracheo-oesophageal fistula–1670-1984.